 All of these numbers are impacted by gear effect.

-Gear effect is also at its greatest effect on larger headed clubs (i.e. your driver).
-In testing, PGA professionals including our own at USGolfTV, have found that clubs with a bigger head are more affected by gear effect.
+Gear effect is also at its greatest effect on larger club heads (i.e. your driver).
+In testing, PGA professionals (including our own at USGolfTV) have found that clubs with a bigger head have more influence from gear effect.
 This is caused by their center of gravity in relation to other clubs.

 So know this: gear effect will have the greatest impact on your ball flight with your largest club head in the bag.

 So to make sure you’re hitting the center of the face, there are a number of ways you can do this, including impact tape, or a can of Dr. Scholls foot spray sprayed on the clubface.
 Send that smash factor through the roof with perfect center strikes!